Planning to hire in South Africa? Here’s a quick guide

 Global businesses, like U.S. companies, have several ways to hire employees in South Africa.

-They can set up a local legal entity, hire contractors in South Africa, or work with an EOR.
+They can set up a local legal entity, hire contractors in South Africa, or work with an EOR to engage local employees.
 Each route has its advantages and trade-offs, with varying levels of complexity and control.

 1) Set up a legal entity in South Africa